Music 51: Introduction to Electronic Music Syllabus

 - Keep the studio neat – clean up when you finish your session.

-- Cell phone use is not permitted in class — read the cell phone policy in this syllabus.
+- Cell phone use is NEVER permitted in the classroom — read the cell phone policy in this syllabus.

 - Lab computers are for electronic music course work only.
 Use the Internet Lab in Learning Center West if you want to browse the web or check your email.